Martinsville, Virginia: Economy

 The city's chief industry for many early years was the manufacture of plug chewing tobacco.
 The Henry County area became known as the "plug tobacco capital of the world".
 In the wake of the collapse of the plantation economy following the American Civil War, the local economy was reeling.
-Stepping into the breach were several thriving plug firms which sold their merchandise across the nation beginning in the nineteenth century.
+Stepping into the breach were several thriving plug firms, which sold their merchandise across the nation beginning in the 19th century.

-Local families were heavily involved in these companies, bestowing their names on them and reaping sizeable profits until the early twentieth century, when the tobacco monopolies created by R.J.
+Local families were heavily involved in these companies, bestowing their names on them and reaping sizeable profits until the early 20th century, when the tobacco monopolies created by R.J.
 Reynolds and James Buchanan Duke bought out most firms.
 (In most cases, in bold anti-competitive moves, the two tobacco titans simply shut down their acquisitions overnight.
 These actions resulted in a U.S. government lawsuit against American Tobacco Company.)
 Among the earliest of these firms were D.H.
 Spencer & Sons and Spencer Bros.
 Other families soon joined in founding other early firms, including the Gravelys, the Comptons, the Ruckers, the Wittens, the Lesters and the Browns.

-The city's main industry for a century was furniture construction, and today Virginia furniture makers still reside in the region.
+The city's main industry for a century was furniture construction, and today, Virginia furniture makers still reside in the region.

 On the retail front, Liberty Fair Mall opened in 1989.
 In 2014, it was renamed the Village of Martinsville.

-On October 28, 2021, it was announced the Colorado-based apparel and footwear company VF Corporation will continue to expand in Martinsville creating 82 new jobs, while investing $10 million into the area.
+On October 28, 2021, Colorado-based apparel and footwear company VF Corporation announced it would continue to expand in Martinsville, creating 82 new jobs, while investing $10 million into the area.
 Other companies such as Georgia Pacific, Radial, Inc., Crown Holdings, and Eastman Chemical Company are also located in the area.

 Government

 Local government

 The City of Martinsville operates under a council-manager government.
 The city council has five members who serve four-year terms.
-Every two years, the council elects a mayor and vice-mayor from among its members.
+Every two years, the council elects a mayor and vice mayor from among its members.
 An appointed city manager controls daily operations and manages the city's activities.
+The law firm Sands Anderson serves as the city's attorney.

+In April 2026, the city council released a forensic audit that studied large issues with financial controls during former City Manager Aretha Ferrell-Benavides's term of employment.
+While many expenses failed to comply with city policy and best financial practices, they were not identified as rising to the level of fraud.
+Other issues included employment documentation and outsize travel and office expenses of the city manager's office.
+Reforms have been underway, including increasing financial controls, revisiting more than 25 policies, requiring council approval for changes to the budget, increasing oversight over hiring, and improving standards for documentation.